jon-harper/E34M1/docs/modules/bottom.md

 | Low-Profile Beacon Kit    | 1 |

 **Origin**: [Beacon 3D mount solution for E34M1 - EVA 3 for Mercury One](https://www.printables.com/model/438193-beacon-3d-mount-solution-for-e34m1-eva-3-for-mercu) by [cuiviemen](https://www.printables.com/@cuiviemen_127292)

-!!! note
-    You will need to remove (or not install) the Molex Sherlock connector for the Beacon PCB and solder your wires directly to the PCB.
-See [cuiviemen](https://www.printables.com/@cuiviemen_127292)'s [original Beacon mod](https://www.printables.com/model/438193-beacon-3d-mount-solution-for-e34m1-eva-3-for-mercu) for a Rear Intake that helps with wire routing.

-    The kit should include the ultra-low-profile M3 screws needed to attach the Beacon.

 ??? note "Heat Set Inserts"
     ![bottom_illustration](../img/inserts/bottom_beacon.png){ width=256px}